Care for Women Living with HIV

 Antiretroviral drugs (also referred to as "HIV medications") work to stop HIV from replicating, allowing the immune system to retain (or rebuild) its strength and keep people healthy.
 Research shows that HIV medication, when taken as prescribed, works well for women.
 The recommendations for HIV treatment are the same for people of all genders.

 Treating HIV with antiretroviral drugs has proven to save lives and keep people healthy.
-With current HIV treatment, women living with HIV can expect to have the same life expectancy as HIV-negative women.
-Advancements in treatment have made the drugs much easier to take; however, some HIV drugs may cause side-effects.
+But medications are only one part of the process.
+Wholistic care, support, community connection, safety, economic autonomy, and overall well-being are also important to successful HIV treatment.
+With current HIV treatment, and thoughtful wholistic care, women living with HIV can expect to have the same life expectancy as HIV-negative women.
+Advancements in treatment have made the HIV drugs much easier to take; however, some HIV drugs may cause side-effects.
 Certain older HIV medications, not commonly used anymore, may interact with hormone treatment among trans women.

 Making the Choice to Start Treatment